-Furthermore, even if connected.....to the sun procurement exceeds RPS requirements, voluntary procurement in excess of RPS requirements is contemplated by SDG&E's 2012 RPS Procurement Plan.
-Any procurement associated with connected.....to the sun is within the normal range of procurement that SDG&E would typically do to manage potential underperformance of its RPS portfolio.
-Program procurement is expected to be subscribed by participating customers and have little impact to non-participating customers.
-Program procurement that is unsubscribed is part of SDG&E's Voluntary Margin of Over Procurement ("VMOP") that it will use to ensure RPS compliance.
-SDG&E's VMOP is designed to achieve its RPS goals with a "buffer" to account for unforeseen changes to either the RPS targets or deliveries.
-Because it is more difficult to predict retail sales and project performance in future years, SDG&E's VMOP is higher in those years.
-The VMOP for the second RPS compliance period (2014 - 2016), when the connected....to the sun projects are expected to begin deliveries, is up to SGD&E's anticipated net long position at the time it filed the RPS Plan (November 2012).
-Since that time, SDG&E has terminated multiple contracts, leaving room for additional procurement within its authorized VMOP.
+underperformance of its RPS portfolio.
+Program procurement is expected to be subscribed by participating customers and to have little impact to non-participating customers.
+Program procurement that is unsubscribed is part of SDG&E's Voluntary Margin of Over Procurement ("VMOP")24 that it will use to ensure RPS compliance.
+SDG&E's VMOP is designed to achieve its RPS goals with a "buffer" to account for unforeseen changes to either the RPS targets or deliveries.25 Because it is more difficult to predict retail sales and project performance in future years, SDG&E's VMOP is higher in those years.
+26 The VMOP for the second RPS compliance period (2014 - 2016), when the connected.....to the sun projects are expected to begin deliveries, is up to SGD&E's anticipated net long position at the time it filed the RPS Plan (December 2013).27 Since that time, SDG&E has terminated multiple contracts, leaving room for additional procurement within its authorized VMOP.
 SDG&E is concerned with minimizing the impact of over procurement to our bundled customers, but must also respond to the desires of our customers to increase their contribution to environmental goals.
-As stated above and in the 2012 RPS Plan, SDG&E will make efforts to mitigate over procurement if necessary through selling and banking.
-In addition, SDG&E intends to emphasize in its 2013 RPS Procurement Plan that its voluntary over procurement strategy includes a limited volume of procurement associated with new programs that reflect the changing needs of our customers, such as connected.....to the sun.
+As stated above and in the 2013 RPS Plan, SDG&E will make efforts to mitigate over procurement if necessary through selling and banking.
+In addition, SDG&E emphasizes in its 2013 RPS Procurement Plan that its